6 Tips to a Super Twitter Profile

-Though I truly believe that all Teachers and Librarians are SUPER Heroes giving yourself a grandiose name can come back and bite ya in the butt.
+Though I truly believe that all Teachers and Librarians ARE Super Heroes, giving yourself a grandiose name may come back and bite ya in the butt.
 Sure, coming from me - the MOST ridiculously humble Librarian in the WORLD (snarf!) this may sound a little ironic.

 But, putting Super Librarian, Technology Queen, Media Maven, or GEEK God of Everything is sorta setting yourself up for either failure, mockery, or major eye rolling - especially, if you don't exactly live up to that claim.
 You gotta be on point to live up to a name like that!

-Being a self-proclaimed Tech Queen and not having a fully filled out Twitter profile, being a chronic re-Tweeter, or NOT having a professional blog or website isn't really convincing.
+Being a self-proclaimed Tech Queen and not having a fully filled out Twitter profile, being a chronic re-Tweeter, or NOT having an up to date professional blog or website isn't really convincing.

 Keep yourself relate-able.
+Self-deprecating humor is a good thing.
 I try and make mockery and FUN of myself as much as I can online (and in life) and I frequently admit my tech failures (I still can't figure out how to connect my school Vine w/ my Twitter to show off my loops!
 GAH!) just be careful of being seen as full of yourself.
 Why?
 There's a lot of haters or critics out there, fellow educators, comedians, your students, trolls - don't give them any fodder for mockery!
 Heck, my real daily life is enough for that! lol

 Again, these are my personal opinions,